Key Stage1 and Key Stage 2

 Geography and History are often linked where possible to enable more creativity in teaching and learning.

-KS1 History topics include a study of the seaside, Florence Nightingale, Toys, Homes and the Great Fire of London.
-KS1 Geography covers topics such as Around the School, Leisure Time and Travelling, Local area and safety, The Seaside and Katie Morag.
+KS1 History topics include a study of the seaside, famous scientists such as Marie Currie and Isaac Newton, Toys in the past, Homes and the Great Fire of London.
+KS1 Geography covers topics such as Around the School, Leisure Time and Travelling, Local area and safety, The seven continents, The five Oceans and the weather.

-History topics include a study of an Ancient Civilization in each year group, for example, the Greeks or Egyptians, and more recent history such as the Victorians.
+History topics include a study of an Ancient Civilization in each year group, for example, the Greeks or Egyptians, and more recent history such as the Victorians and World War 2.
 KS2 has incorporated the history of Qatar into its curriculum as part of the local history unit.
 Geography covers topics such as Map work, Water and Climate.

-Teeth and eating Characteristics of Materials Helping plants grow Rocks and Soils Magnets and springs Light and shadow Year 4 Moving and Growing Keeping warm Friction Habitats Solids, liquids and how they can be separated Circuits + conductors
+Teeth and eating Characteristics of Materials Helping plants grow Rocks and Soils, Magnets and springs and, Light and shadow

-Keeping healthy Life cycles Earth, Sun and Moon Changing state Earth, Sun and Moon Changing sounds
+Keeping healthy, Life cycles, Earth, Sun and Moon, Changing states and sounds

 Students will learn about a wider range of living things, materials and phenomena.
 They will start to create links between ideas and apply their knowledge and understanding of scientific ideas to everyday things and their personal health.